Fact-checked by the CapitalLendingNews editorial team

 How do I pay off a high interest loan on a freelance income?

-Use the debt avalanche method — pay the minimum on all debts and direct every surplus payment to the highest-APR loan first.
+Use the debt avalanche method: pay the minimum on all debts and direct every surplus payment to the highest-APR loan first.
 Allocate 20–30% of each client payment to debt repayment immediately upon receipt, before budgeting other expenses.
-This removes timing dependency from your repayment plan.
+This removes timing dependency from your repayment plan and prevents slow months from derailing progress.

 Can a freelancer refinance a high interest personal loan?

 Yes.
-Refinancing is viable after 12 months of on-time payments and a credit score improvement of at least 30–40 points.
+Refinancing is viable after 12 months of on-time payments and a credit score improvement of at least 30 to 40 points.
 Fintech lenders using open banking underwriting often accept bank statement history and 1099 income in place of traditional pay stubs, making approval more accessible for self-employed borrowers.

 What credit score do I need to get a lower interest rate as a freelancer?

 A FICO score above 670 typically unlocks rates below 15% APR from major lenders.
 Scores above 720 open access to rates below 12%.
-Equifax, Experian, and TransUnion all weigh payment history most heavily — consistent on-time payments are the fastest path to a score increase.
+Equifax, Experian, and TransUnion all weigh payment history most heavily, so consistent on-time payments are the fastest path to a meaningful score increase.

 Is it better to pay off a high interest loan early or save money as a freelancer?

 If your loan APR exceeds 10%, early repayment almost always outperforms savings account returns, which average around 4–5% in 2025.
-The exception is if you have zero emergency reserve — in that case, build a minimum three-month cushion first, then aggressively prepay the loan.
+The exception is if you have zero emergency reserve.
+In that case, build a minimum three-month cushion first, then aggressively prepay the loan.
+Doing both simultaneously is better than choosing one exclusively.

 What happens if a freelancer misses a loan payment?